 - Explain the processes and procedures for investigating and reporting accidents at work.

-It is recommended that delegates have previously attended, passed and hold a current IOSH Managing Safely qualification, however please note that it is not a pre-requisite to attend.
+It is recommended that delegates have previously attended, passed and hold a current IOSH Managing Safely qualification, however please note that this is not a pre-requisite.

 - is the training provider accredited to deliver the qualification?